 Applications for US unemployment benefits fall to 260,000

-WASHINGTON (AP) — The number of people seeking U.S. unemployment aid dropped sharply last week, the Labor Department said Wednesday, the latest sign that businesses are cutting few jobs.
+WASHINGTON (AP) — The number of people seeking U.S. unemployment aid dropped sharply last week, the latest sign that businesses are cutting few jobs.

-KEY DRIVERS: Steady job gains over the past three years have put more Americans back to work and there are early signs that wages are rising.
-That is lifting consumer spending and boosting growth.
+Businesses are holding onto their staffs and adding jobs at a solid pace as steady consumer spending has bolstered the economy.
 The strong dollar and slower overseas growth have reduced corporate profits but so far there is no sign companies are responding by cutting workers.

 Hiring actually rose to its strongest level this year in October, as employers added 271,000 jobs.